 I’ve visited a lot of temples during my time in Japan, but Fudoin offered my first chance to sleep in one.
 I’d also never stayed in ryokan-style accommodation, and Koyasan gave me the opportunity to try that too.

 There was a tea set on the low table, accompanied by an insulated pitcher of hot water.

 There was a hair dryer, toothbrush/toothpaste and a small towel for the communal bath.
 More on that later.

 There was also a yukata — a casual type of kimono made from cotton.
 More on that later too!

 Before entering the temple, shoes must be removed and left on an outside shelf.
-Slippers for walking the temple halls are provided, but wearing them on the guest room tatami mats is a no-no. When I took off my slippers in the genkan (entryway) of my room, I always had to remember to turn them the proper way — outward, facing the door.
+Slippers for walking the temple halls are provided, but wearing them on the tatami mats in the guest rooms is a no-no. When I took off my slippers in the genkan (entryway) of my room, I always had to remember to turn them in the proper direction — outward, facing the door.

 Likewise, the toilet had its own set of slippers exclusively for that room’s use.
-Never wear your house slippers inside the toilet room, and NEVER wear your “toilet slippers” anywhere else.
-That goes for temples, people’s homes and all the other places were this form of etiquette is the norm.
+Never wear your house slippers inside the toilet room, and never wear your “toilet slippers” anywhere else.
+That same rule applies in temples, people’s homes, and in all the other places where this form of etiquette is the norm.

 I had sake.
 Kanpai!

 During my dinner time, one of the monks entered my guest room to rearrange the furniture and prepare the shikibuton.
 This foldable mattress is taken from storage each night and placed directly on the floor.
 I was eager to see how comfy it was for sleeping.